-The reinvigorated Nations and Regions Media Conference (NARM) will take place in spring 2017 and will tackle some of the key issues that are vexing broadcasters and producers across the UK.
+The reinvigorated Nations and Regions Media Conference (NARM) will take place in spring 2017 and will tackle some of the key issues that are facing broadcasters and producers across the UK.

 The conference, hosted by the University of Salford and supported by newly appointed steering committee chair Ruth Pitt, will take place at The Lowry arts centre in Salford on Tuesday 28 – Wednesday 29 March 2017.